James Patterson

 In 1882, John Clare Falls and his wife Agnes, and their young daughter Bessie, moved to Winnipeg, Manitoba.
 There he was a manager and buyer for George D. Wood and Company.
 He rose within the company to become the vice-president and general manager of Wood-Vallance Company, wholesale hardware and metal merchants.

 In 1907, John Clare Falls constructed a 2½ storey house at the southwest corner of Roslyn Rd. and Bryce St. The project cost $15,000 and was designed by Wardell and Nichols and was built by A. B. Anderson.
-In design, the building displays many of the characteristics of the Georgian revival style.
-The most prominent feature of the home is the four bay windows (two upper and 2 lower) which flank the front entrance.
-The east elevation has a combined verandah and upper deck, and a projecting section of wall around the side doorway.
-After Falls died, the building was converted to a boarding house.
-Today the building has been preserved as an historic site in Winnipeg.
+In design, the building displayed many of the characteristics of the Georgian revival style.
+The most prominent feature of the home was the four bay windows (two upper and 2 lower) which flanked the front entrance.
+The east elevation had a combined verandah and upper deck, and a projecting section of wall around the side doorway.
+After John Clare Falls died in 1924, the building was converted to a boarding house.
+In 1994 the building was designated a municipally significant historic building.
+However, in March 2022 the foundation was found to be unsound and the house was demolished in September 2023.

 Bessie Harold and Elizabeth Patterson